 - Flexibility Categories – Groupings of flexibilities available to Restart schools and include Budget, Employment Requirement, Calendar, Standard Course of Study, Assessment, Class Size, etc. Please note that the categories are meant to provide a common language and there may be other uses of flexibility.

-- Flexibility Outcome – School defined metric outcome used to identify progress in the implementation or evaluation of the flexibility.
+- Flexibility Outcome – School defined measurable outcome used to identify progress in the implementation or evaluation of the flexibility.

 - Academic Gain – Academic progress of a school demonstrated through established performance assessments and the systems that impact student achievement from utilized flexibilities.